Law of Russia: Legal consciousness, natural law, good faith and general principles

-Judges don't rely on natural law, but rather legal positivism combined with general principles of law.
-They may rely on "the requirements of good faith, reasonableness, and justice since Civil Code and other codes tell specific principles within the code.
-Other principles are equity and fairness, general principles of law, etc.
+Judges do not rely on natural law, but rather on legal positivism combined with general principles of law.
+They may rely on 'the requirements of good faith, reasonableness, and justice', as the Civil Code and other codes set out specific principles within their provisions.
+Other guiding principles include equity, fairness, and general principles of law.

 Custom

-The Russian Civil Code explicitly mentions custom as a separate source of law.
+The Russian Civil Code explicitly recognises custom as a separate source of law.
 Traditions may establish rules of decision where there is no dispositive language in statute or other written law.

 Academic commentary

 Individual scholars may be influential by drafting legislation or debating proposed legislation.
-Unlike in some civil-law systems, academic treatises or learned commentary is not considered a separate source of law or cited by judges, but judges and attorney rely on it for their arguments.
+Unlike in some civil‑law systems, academic treatises and learned commentary are not considered a separate source of law and are not cited by judges; however, judges and attorneys rely on them for their arguments.

 International law

-All international law and the international treaties of the Russian Federation are part of Russian domestic legal system.
-Domestic law gives way to international law according to Article 15 of the Constitution.
-The Constitutional Court has the greatest expertise in applying international law.
+All international law and the international treaties of the Russian Federation are part of the Russian domestic legal system.
+Domestic law gives way to international law under Article 15 of the Constitution.
+The Constitutional Court has the greatest expertise in the application of international law.

 Type of legal system

 During the Soviet period, Russian law was considered to be socialist law.
-Since the fall of the Soviet Union that is no longer the case, and most scholars have classified the Russian legal system as a civil law system.
-However, there are problems with this new classification (similar to the ones that plagued Russia's classification as a socialist law country).
-Some legal branches could be considered as the mix of civil law and common law.
-For, example civil procedural law is considered by Dmitry Maleshin as a mix of civil law and common law.
+Since the fall of the Soviet Union, that is no longer the case, and most scholars have classified the Russian legal system as a civil law system.
+However, this new classification raises problems similar to those that previously plagued Russia's classification as a socialist law country.
+Some branches of law could be considered a mix of civil law and common law.
+For example, civil procedural law is regarded by Dmitry Maleshin as a mixture of both traditions.

 Publications

-The Constitution of Russia instructs the president either to reject the laws passed by parliament, or to sign and publish them.
+The Constitution of Russia requires the president either to reject laws passed by parliament or to sign and publish them.

-The Constitution of Russia and the Federal Law "On the Procedure for the Publication and Entry into Force of Federal Constitutional Laws, Federal Laws, Acts of the Chambers of the Federal Assembly" dated 14.06.1994 No. 5-FZ establish that laws that have not been officially published are not applied.
+The Constitution of Russia and the Federal Law "On the Procedure for the Publication and Entry into Force of Federal Constitutional Laws, Federal Laws, and Acts of the Chambers of the Federal Assembly" of 14 June 1994 (No. 5‑FZ) establish that laws that have not been officially published are not applied.

-Federal laws, federal constitutional laws and acts (usually resolutions) of the chambers of Parliament are subject to publication.
-International treaties ratified by the Parliament are published together with the laws on ratification.
+Federal laws, federal constitutional laws, and acts (usually resolutions) of the chambers of Parliament are subject to publication.
+International treaties ratified by Parliament are published together with the laws on ratification.

-Laws are published within 7 days after being signed by the President and come into force after another 10 days, unless otherwise provided in the law itself.
+Laws are published within seven days of being signed by the President and come into force after a further ten days, unless otherwise provided in the law itself.

-The official publication of the law in Russia is the first publication of the full text:
+The official publication of a law in Russia is the first publication of the full text: